 No experience of analogue photography is needed.

-You may bring your own 35mm camera on the day or use one of our provided.
+You may bring your own 35mm camera on the day or use one of ours, subject to availability.

 All chemicals, film (one roll – 36exp) and paper are provided